jon-harper/EVA3Mod/readme.md

 This repository stores the core files for E34M1 and a number of mods.
 Note that many mods are published on Printables or elsewhere.
 A full list is available in the **[E34M1 Documentation](https://jon-harper.github.io/E34M1/)**.

+## CAUTION: This is the `testing` branch!
+Head back to `main` or to the documentation for stable, tested files.

 ## Quick Links

 - [Tour](https://jon-harper.github.io/E34M1/tour/)